|House Mallister of Seagard|

 |Title||Lord of Seagard|

 House Mallister of Seagard is one of the most prominent noble houses from the riverlands.
-Seagard is a fortress built to defend the coast against the reavers from the Iron Islands, and dates from before the War of Conquest.
+Seagard is a fortress built to defend the coast against the reavers from the Iron Islands, and dates from before Aegon's Conquest.
 The Mallisters distrust the ironborn.

 Jeffory Mallister was one of the companions of Brandon Stark that were accused of treason and executed by order of King Aerys II Targaryen.
-During Robert's Rebellion which followed, Lord Jason attended the wedding between Catelyn Tully and Eddard Stark; his gifts were lavish.
-At the Battle of the Trident, he slew three lords sworn to Dragonstone.
+During Robert's Rebellion which followed, Lord Jason attended the wedding between Catelyn Tully and Eddard Stark and gave lavish gifts.
+At the Battle of the Trident, he slew three of Rhaegar's bannermen.

-During Greyjoy's Rebellion, Lord Jason slew Rodrik Greyjoy beneath the walls of Seagard.
+During Greyjoy's Rebellion, Lord Jason Mallister slew Rodrik Greyjoy while defending against the storming of Seagard.
 He took part in the tourney at Lannisport following the rebellion, but he was defeated by the eventual victor, Lord Jorah Mormont.

 A Game of Thrones

 The Mallisters join the northern host when Robb Stark rides south from the Twins.
-Lord Jason is named among the nobles the newly-crowned King Joffrey I Baratheon insists must do him fealty or be named traitors.
-Jason's son, Patrek Mallister, is one of the thirty young sons of lords that ride with Robb in the Battle of the Whispering Wood and the Battle of the Camps.
+Jason's son, Patrek Mallister, is one of the thirty young sons of lords that ride with Robb in the battle in the Whispering Wood and the Battle of the Camps.
 Meanwhile, Jason holds a subordinate command and captures Ser Gawen Westerling.

 A Clash of Kings